Ronan

 Sunday Brunch vs. Dinner: Which to Book

 Ronan opens for Sunday brunch (11 am to 2 pm), which is the only midday service across the week.
 Every other session is dinner only, Tuesday through Sunday evenings.
 The brunch window is the lower-commitment entry point if you want to assess the kitchen without a full dinner spend.
 For a first visit focused on understanding the full range of the cooking, dinner is the better choice.
-Sunday dinner (5 to 9 pm) offers a slightly earlier last seating than the weekday windows and is worth considering if you want the brunch-to-dinner flow on a single day.
+Sunday dinner (5 to 9 pm) offers a slightly earlier last seating than the weekday windows and works if you want the brunch-to-dinner flow on a single day.
 Friday and Saturday run to 10 pm and 10 pm respectively, giving more flexibility on timing.

 Ratings and Recognition